kinit-sk/semeval2023-task3-persuasion-techniques/README.md

 1. [Input data](_input_data) – raw data and tools provided by task organizer
 2. [Processed data](_processed_data) - processed data in csv format
+3. [Exploratory Data Analysis](eda) - notebook with exploratory data analysis of the dataset
-3. [Preprocessing](preprocessing) - python files to process data into csv format
+4. [Preprocessing](preprocessing) - python files to process data into csv format
+5. [Results](results) - folder where your results will be saved
-4. [Analysis of results](results_analysis) - data of our results and notebook with their analysis
+6. [Analysis of results](results_analysis) - data of our results and notebook with their analysis
-5. [Training and evaluation](training_evaluation) - python files for training and evaluation of models
+7. [Training and evaluation](training_evaluation) - python files for training and evaluation of models

 ## Data